 Businesses and institutes, across all sectors, can consider the following steps in developing a GHG reduction roadmap:

-- Achievement and Guaranteed Success – display world class stewardship by attainting a Net Zero status.
+Achievement and Guaranteed Success – display world class stewardship by attaining a Net Zero status.

-From liquor giants like Bacardi Limited cutting its GHG intensity from manufacturing operations in half more than a year earlier than its 2017 target. ( equivalent to taking 15,000 cars off the road each year or reducing oil use by 165,000 barrels annually!!) to beer titan Carlsberg committing to achieving a zero GHG emissions from its breweries by 2030 ( 2015 base year)to Property-development and real estate company Castellum committing to reduce absolute scope 1, 2 & 3 GHG emissions by 100% by 2030 (2017 base-year), the chain reaction is very evident.
+Liquor giants like Bacardi Limited cut its GHG intensity from manufacturing operations in half more than a year earlier than its 2017 target. (equivalent to taking 15,000 cars off the road each year or reducing oil use by 165,000 barrels annually) to beer titan Carlsberg committing to achieving a zero GHG emissions from its breweries by 2030 (2015 base year) to Property-development and real estate company Castellum committing to reduce absolute scope 1, 2 & 3 GHG emissions by 100% by 2030 (2017 base-year), the chain reaction is very evident.
 Pharma goliath Pfizer has also committed to reducing its GHG emissions from its operations upto 80% by 2050 from a 2000 base-year with the addition that it will get 100% of their key suppliers to manage their environmental impacts, including GHG emissions, through effective sustainability programs and that 90% of key suppliers will institute GHG reduction targets by the end of 2020.